stertooy/gda-test-pkg/README.md

 # gda-test-pkg

-This GitHub action builds the GAP package located in the current directory.
+This GitHub action tests the GAP package located in the current directory.
 Based on [gap-actions/run-pkg-tests](https://github.com/gap-actions/run-pkg-tests).

 ## Usage